Future 50 recognises the world’s best new marketing talent under the age of 30 or have only worked in marketing for less than 18 months

 WFA members are invited to nominate their colleagues currently working for a marketing department within their company who they think deserve to be on the list.
 Each nomination will need a summary of the nominee's work history, as well as key achievements and/or campaigns or projects they have worked on.
 Nomination form here.

-Deadline for nominations has been extended to June 30.
-The list will be published later this year with a series of features, interviews and profiles of the recognised marketers.
+Deadline for nominations has been extended to July 29.
+The list will be published in December with a series of features, interviews and profiles of the recognised marketers.
 Future 50 nominees will also be entered into the running for The Drum’s Rising Star award.

 WFA member nominations who made the Future 50 list in 2021 include Emilie Berg Kaasin, Concept Developer in Marketing & Digital Sales at DNB in Norway, Ben-Jie Lim, Group Head of Delivery at AirAsia, Krishma Sood, Marketing Manager at The Arnott’s Group in Australia, and Ioanna Kontorigopoulou, Brand Manager, Lion & Fitness Cereals at Nestlé/CPW Hellas in Greece.
 Read the interview with these four rising stars here.